VegaL101/AWS-EC2-instance-deployment-/README.md

 ##

-Now that you've created a new ip address you may select it and click on the actions drop down and click on 'Associate Elastic IP address' and then procceed to choose your instance that you created and click on 'Associate' down below.<br>
+Now that you've created a new ip address.
+You may select it, click on the actions drop down, and click on 'Associate Elastic IP address' and then procceed to choose your instance that we created earlier and click on 'Associate'.<br>
-If done correctly your Instance will now be associated your ip elastic ip address.
+If done correctly your Instance will now be associated with your elastic ip address.
 To check this, you can go back to your instance and it should have your public IPv4 address updated.

 ![connect to instance](https://github.com/user-attachments/assets/f2f77d57-4dcf-4bb4-8eb2-05a744419690)

 ##

-Now for the final part of this step we will be connecting our instance via SSH.
-For this part i will be using my Ubuntu VM to connect to my instance.
+Now for the final part of this step we will be connecting to our instance via SSH.
+For this  i will be using my Ubuntu VM.
 If you are using windows you may have to use a SSH client.<br>

-Firstly i need to find our PEM file which is our key key we created earlier.
-To do this go to your command line and type in the 'ls' command to bring up all the directories.
-After, type in 'cd Downloads' which will take me to the directory where i have my key stored.
+Firstly, we need to find our PEM file which is our key we created earlier.
+To do this go to our terminal and type in the 'ls' command to bring up all the directories.
+After, type in 'cd Downloads' which will take me to that directory where i have my key stored.
 I then type 'ls' again and any files or directories i have in there will appear.

 ![how to find pem file](https://github.com/user-attachments/assets/378ab2d7-0389-46c3-b667-78015c03032b)